Graham Allison: Career

 Allison remains Douglas Dillon Professor of Government at Harvard.

 Allison has also been a fellow of the Center for Advanced Studies (1973–74); member of the visiting committee on foreign policy studies at the Brookings Institution (1972–77); and a member of the Trilateral Commission (1974–84 and 2018).
 He was among those mentioned to succeed David Rockefeller as President of the Council on Foreign Relations.
 In 1979 Allison received an honorary doctorate from the Faculty of Social Sciences at Uppsala University, Sweden.

 In 2009 he was awarded the NAS Award for Behavior Research Relevant to the Prevention of Nuclear War from the National Academy of Sciences.

-Allison has also been a member of the Board of Trustees for the lobbying group USACC (United States-Azerbaijan Chamber of Commerce).
+Allison has also been a member of the board of trustees for the lobbying group USACC (United States-Azerbaijan Chamber of Commerce).

 Allison is a Fellow of the National Academy of Public Administration and a member of the Council on Foreign Relations.

+Allison's proposed a "fourth US-China communique" at the 56th World Economic Forum, which was criticized in Taiwan for adopting pro-Beijing framing.

 Defence analyst work

 Allison has been heavily involved in U.S. defense policy since working as an advisor and consultant to the Pentagon in the 1960s, and has been consultant for the RAND Corporation.
 He has been a member of the Secretary of Defense's Defense Policy Board from 1985.
 He was a special advisor to Secretary of Defense Caspar Weinberger for three years in the second term of office of Ronald Reagan.